-Study design: We intraperitoneally injected a negative control (NC), a miRNA-182-3p mimic, or a miR-182-3p inhibitor into GDM mice to evaluate the effect of miR-182-3p in vivo.
-Moreover, we transfected the NC, the miR-182-3p mimic, or the miR-182-3p inhibitor into C2C12 cells to evaluate glucose metabolism and insulin-related pathways in vitro.
+Methods: To evaluate the effect of miRNA182-3p in GDM, mice were separated as negative control (NC), miRNA-182-3p mimic or miRNA-182-3p inhibitor, and miRNAs were administered intraperitoneally.
+Additionally, miRNA-182-3p mimic or miRNA-182-3p inhibitor was transfected into C2C12 cells to evaluate glucose metabolism and insulin-related pathways.